annasalatas/pdsnd_github/README.md

 ### Description
 This project is used to analyse the U.S bikeshare market in three cities: New York, Washington and Chicago.
+This project is run on Python.

 ### Files used
 Files used for analysis include: